Darlaa's Story

 the trials that I have endured, the more I see reason for their occurrences.
 I have always felt

-opinion even after experiencing several long battles with Crohn’s Disease and Reflex
+even after experiencing several long battles with Crohn’s Disease and Reflex Sympathetic

-Sympathetic Dystrophy.
-Because of the lessons of life that I have attained throughout this
+Dystrophy.
+Because of the lessons of life that I have attained throughout this time of

-time of suffering, I can honestly say that it was worth it, and I would not change my life for
+suffering, I can honestly say that it was worth it, and I would not change my life for anything

 At the age of six, I became very ill, missing an average of forty days of school per year.
 It